xelfia/Virtueld/controls.md

 ### How to open the Configuration dialog

 * Open XVRF's `.exe` file with holding `[Ctrl]` to start the game app.
-> ⚠ Configuration under the New Input System is not provided in current versions.
+> ⚠ Configuration for the New Input System is not provided in current versions.
 I apologize for the inconvenience.

 --------
 🆇🅴🅻🅵